 - Ryan Reynolds and Jason Bateman's characters in The Change Up.

-- The Heat (I think I'm sensing a theme) - an FBI agent (Sandra Bullock) (not that one (probably)) who teams up with a short, slobby, crass, overweight detective (Melissa McCarthy); the only thing they have in common is that no one in their respective departments wants to work with them.
+- The Heat An FBI agent (Sandra Bullock) (not that one (probably)) who teams up with a short, slobby, crass, overweight detective (Melissa McCarthy); the only thing they have in common is that no one in their respective departments wants to work with them.

-- Conventional, polite nice guy John Watson and eccentric, sarcastic junkie Sherlock Holmes, who were originally forced to live together because neither of them could afford the Baker Street flat on his own.
+- Conventional, polite nice guy John Watson and eccentric, sarcastic freelancer Sherlock Holmes, who were originally forced to live together because neither of them could afford the Baker Street flat on his own.

 - Deconstructed in John Dies at the End, with the relationship between John and Dave.
 For most of the book, Dave is seen as pretty normal, with John being the weirdo.
 However, as the book progresses, we discover that John is Dave's only friend, and the reason Dave still hangs around with him is because he's a codependent sociopath, and John's the 'normal' one.